(Click on + for prices and bookings)

-We will visit the Black River Valley, where will look out for Black-throated Loon and perhaps even encounter Spotted Nutcracker or Hazel Grouse.
+We will visit the Black River Valley, where we will look for Black-throated Loon and perhaps even encounter Spotted Nutcracker or Hazel Grouse.
 We will continue along the valley, and in its wetlands we will look out for Thrush Nightingale and Common Rosefinch as well as birds of prey, including Eurasian Hobby and European Honey Buzzard.

 This tour will also allow us to get close to some of Scandinavia’s owl species when our local guide will take us on a ringing excursion, where we will be able to get involved in the ringing of chicks of Ural Owl and Boreal (Tengmalm’s) Owl, which breed in nest boxes in the area.
 We will have fantastic photo opportunities and will be contributing to owl conservation.
 Evening excursions will also be embarked on to see Eurasian Pygmy Owl and Eurasian Eagle-Owl.